open-telemetry/opentelemetry-specification/specification/common/common.md

 - set an attribute value length limit and the limit is set, then for each attribute value:
-  - if it is a string, if it exceeds that limit (counting any character in it as 1), SDK Spans MUST truncate that value, so that its length is at most equal to the limit,
+  - if it is a string, if it exceeds that limit (counting any character in it as 1), SDKs MUST truncate that value, so that its length is at most equal to the limit,
   - if it is an array of strings, then apply the above rule to each of the values separately,